commit-ai/ghcp-sport-app-workshop/README.md

    - You can also use Copilot Chat to generate additional documentation.
 Open GitHub Copilot Chat and enter a prompt: ```Add comments to my code```
    - Add /docs and comments to other api routes

-5. **Lets Create a Player info feature, Under lib folder there is a a file called player-info.ts with nba player stats, you need to build an api route and react component based on player stats using file attach option in the chat, the route already exists under /src/app/api/player-info/route.ts**
+8. **Lets Create a Player info feature, Under lib folder there is a a file called player-info.ts with nba player stats, you need to build an api route and react component based on player stats using file attach option in the chat, the route already exists under /src/app/api/player-info/route.ts**
    - In github copilot chat press the attach file and attach the player-info.ts - prompt: `Using the player-info, create a GET request to retrieve the player's id, name, team, weigh, height and position`, insert the content to /src/app/api/player-info/route.ts
    - You can test your api route with GET request: http://localhost:3000/api/player-info
    - Open /app/(dashboard)/player-info/page.tsx
    - Open the chat and prompt: `Using the player-info route (#file:route.ts ), retrieve and display a list of players along with their stats.
 Use Tailwind CSS classes and ShadCN components to present each player in a separate card, display only the name, team, weight, height and position.`
    - Open the http://localhost:3000/players-info and see the results, refactor the code if needed.

+9.  **Fix Errors with GitHub Copilot:**
+   -

-6. Add A unit test to player info feature,
+10. Add A unit test to player info feature,

-7. Add a Press conferences summarization feature using Azure OpenAI GPT-4o model, your goal is to summarize each of the press conferences that located in localhost:3000/press-conferences page.
+11. Add a Press conferences summarization feature using Azure OpenAI GPT-4o model, your goal is to summarize each of the press conferences that located in localhost:3000/press-conferences page.
    - Open /src/app/api/summarize/route.ts file
    - You have a boilerplate for POST request
      - The request need to receives a transcription from the request